usnistgov/optbayesexpt/README.md

    - and that can be controlled on the fly by one or more experimental settings, and
  - a parametric model, i.e. an equation that relates unknown parameters and experimental settings to measurement predictions.
 If you would normally fit a function to the data to get fit parameters, that's the parametric model.

 The real benefit of OBED methods is that they direct measurements toward settings that have the best chance of making our parameter estimates more precise.
-This feature is very heplful in situations where the measurements are expensive.
+This feature is very helpful in situations where the measurements are expensive.

 It is not for fitting existing data, but if you're thinking about making more measurements, you might be interested.